eri/Website/README.md

-# portfolio
+# Personal Website
-Personal website used as portfolio and made with TailwindCSS
+Personal website used as portfolio, made with Flask and WindiCSS (compiler for TailwindCSS)

+*This README will get updated soon.*